Finnish for busy people

 Far back in history, when a loanword was adopted into the Finnish language (e.g. from Swedish), consonant clusters were always simplified at the beginning of a word.
 If a word had multiple consonants, it would be stripped clean, leaving only one.
 This rule has influenced a whole lot of words that you wouldn’t even really recognize as loanwords anymore.

 In the table below, I’ve listed some loanwords that have been adopted into Finnish a long time ago.
-How old they are exactly and what language (or language group) they are loaned from is not important for this article.
+How old they are exactly and what language (or language group) they are borrowed from is not important for this article.

 Origin Finnish English